bnclabs/gson/README.rst

 * make sense only for json arrays and objects, but to any level of nesting.
-* json-pointers shall be unquoted before they are used for accessing into json text, and after unquoting segments within the pointer shall be binary compared with property keys.
+* json-pointers shall be unquoted before they are used for accessing into json text (or an equivalent representation), after unquoting segments within the pointer, each segment shall be binary compared with property keys.
 * json-pointers can be used to access gson or cbor representation.

-**gson**
+**value (aka gson)**

 * golang object parsed from json, cbor or collate representation.
 * json arrays are represeted in golang as ``[]interface{}``.
 * json objects, aka properties, are presented in golang as ``map[string]interface{}``.
-* gson objects do support operations like, Get(), Set(), and Delete() on individual fields located by the json-pointer.
+* gson objects support operations like, Get(), Set(), and Delete() on individual fields located by the json-pointer.

 **cbor**